tududes/web-sophon/README.md

 - **Debugging failed captures**:
   - Click on any event in history to see full details
   - View the stored screenshot to verify what was captured
+  - Download screenshots with the 💾 Download button
+  - Hover over screenshots to zoom in with mouse-following 2x magnification
   - Check Request Data to see what was sent to the webhook
-  - Check Response Data to see what the webhook returned
+  - Check Response Data - properly formatted JSON or raw text for failed responses
   - Each field shows its last result - click to jump to that event
+  - Cancel long-running requests with the Cancel Request button
 - **Storage quota exceeded**: The extension automatically removes old screenshots if storage is full
 - **History not clearing permanently**: Fixed - now clears both memory and storage
 - **Responses not updating events**: Fixed - events now update in real-time when webhook responses arrive